 Ralph Fiennes gives a meticulous performance as a man-child with only one hand on reality, haunting his way through Spider's oppressive settings.
 It's a taut movie that effectively deprives us of joy!

 Directed by Gregory Hoblit

 A courtroom drama unlike any other, Primal Fear has viewers on the fence regarding murder suspect Aaron Stampler's innocence.

-Edward Norton plays the stuttering, sweet-natured altar boy who’s accused of savagely killing a priest.
-Yet when placed under questioning, he has a breakdown and his alter ego takes over: a vicious sociopath named Roy.
+Edward Norton plays the stuttering, sweet-natured altar boy who's accused of savagely killing a priest.
+When placed under questioning, he has a mental breakdown and his alter ego takes over: a vicious sociopath named Roy.

-A Beautiful Mind is a biographical drama that’s not entirely accurate—but still thoroughly enjoyable—that won multiple Oscar awards back in 2002, including Best Picture.
+A Beautiful Mind is a biographical drama that's not entirely factual—but still thoroughly enjoyable—that won multiple Oscar awards back in 2002, including Best Picture.